The Complete Guide to Low Back Pain

 Before I discuss what kind of things might be the “real causes” of low back pain, it’s extremely important to talk about what does not cause it.
 In this section, I will challenge the main myths in just a few paragraphs, supported by dozens of references to the best scientific information available.

 Most people — and most health care professionals — believe that back pain is usually caused mainly by structural problems, either injury or degeneration of the spine.
-This idea is not supported by the scientific evidence.30 Indeed, just the opposite is more the case: “The evidence that tissue pathology does not explain chronic pain is overwhelming (e.g., in back pain, neck pain, and knee osteoarthritis).”31
+This idea is not supported by the scientific evidence.
+Indeed, just the opposite is more the case: “The evidence that tissue pathology does not explain chronic pain is overwhelming (e.g., in back pain, neck pain, and knee osteoarthritis).”30

-Spines do degenerate, and they do hurt — clearly — but mostly not for the reasons most people think they do: genetics and physiology are much likelier drivers of degeneration.32 Not your posture, your office chair, or your mattress.
-Not spinal alignment, or core stability, or subtle long-term stresses … or really anything else that low back pain sufferers have been taught to blame their pain on (taught by the people selling solutions).
+Spines do degenerate, and that can and does hurt in some people — clearly — but mostly not for the reasons most people think they do: genetics and physiology are much likelier drivers of degeneration.31 Not your posture, your office chair, or your mattress.
+Not spinal alignment, or core stability, or subtle long-term stresses … or really anything else that low back pain sufferers have been taught to blame their pain on (by the people selling the alleged solutions).

 Belief in spinal fragility and instability is unjustified but deeply held, based on ignorance of a complex subject and on an obsolete mechanical view of biology that has dominated medical thinking for centuries … and still does to a surprising extent.
 And when structural problems are exaggerated, you also get a plague of barking-up-the-wrong-tree treatments based on that exaggeration.